soxueren/atsd/integration/alteryx/README.md

    > ![](images/join_output.png)

 6. **Formula** tool.
 Its input should be connected to the **J** (_inner join_) output of the 3rd node.
-Next, you need to create anew column to store result.
+Next, you need to create a new column to store result.
    Name it `value`.
 Fill in the expression to calculate it, and don't forget to specify the correct resultant data type.

    ![](images/add_column.png)